A comparative study of 3D Cumulant and Central Moments lattice Boltzmann schemes with interpolated boundary conditions for the simulation of thermal flows in high Prandtl number regime: Model description

 \section{Model description}

 In the present study, the flow of fluid and internal energy balance is modelled by the Navier-Stokes and advection-diffusion equation respectively.
 Only one-way coupling between these equations will be considered.
-The hydrodynamics is described by the continuity and momentum equations, \begin{linenomath} \end{linenomath} where $u$ is the fluid velocity, $\rho$ is the density, $p$ is pressure, and $\mu$ is the viscosity coefficient.
+The hydrodynamics is described by the continuity and momentum equations, \begin{linenomath} \end{linenomath} where $\textbf{u}$ is the fluid velocity, $\rho$ is the density, $p$ is pressure, and $\mu$ is the viscosity coefficient.
 Although the \ac{LBM} is a weakly compressible method, it is used in this study in the incompressible regime ($\rho\simeq\text{const}$).

 The heat transfer is described using an internal energy field expressed as $H = \rho c_v T$, where $c_v$ is a specific heat capacity at constant volume and $T$ is the temperature.
-Omitting viscous heat production and assuming that the flow is incompressible, the conservation of internal energy can be written as~\cite{LiLuo2016,zikanov2019essential}, \begin{linenomath} \end{linenomath} with thermal conductivity of the fluid being denoted by $k$.
-As the conjugate heat transfer in the surrounding medium is not considered in this study, the $c_v$ is set to $1$ without loss of generality.
+Omitting viscous heat production and assuming that the flow is incompressible, the conservation of internal energy can be written as~\cite{Shi2004,LiLuo2016,zikanov2019essential}, \begin{linenomath} \end{linenomath} with thermal conductivity of the fluid being denoted by $k$.
+As the conjugate heat transfer in the surrounding medium is not considered in this study, the $c_v$ is set to $1$.
 Having calculated the velocity field from \cref{eq:continuity,eq:NS}, the advection-diffusion of $H$ can be solved independently.
+Readers interested in the Chapman-Enskog procedure for the advected field are referred to the work of~\citet{Shi2004}.